of Players

 Functionally, the layout is well thought out.
 You can scroll around the map from the action area up to the various settlements.
 There is also a button to see the entire map on one screen which is an easier way to see the overall board state.
 The only thing I was initially confused about was the Valkyrie track which I couldn’t find.
 It can be found by clicking on your ship icon in your resource tray.

 Control wise, you perform actions via drag and drop by moving your worker token onto an action space, then doing the same for returning a separate worker to your hand.
 There are some secondary options which are made via click-and-confirm, such as recruiting a crew member or using a special action from a crew card.
-There are a couple of complaints in the controls.
-First, there is no undo button which is unfortunate because THERE SHOULD ALWAYS BE AN UNDO BUTTON.
+The only complaint here is that there is no undo button which is unfortunate because THERE SHOULD ALWAYS BE AN UNDO BUTTON.
 I will note that certain actions which require a choice do allow you to back out of taking that action, however. this is not the same as allowing you to undo an action.
-Elsewhere, the target areas for dropping your worker token can be a bit small and, if you’re like me, this will result in quite a few misfires in trying to take an action.
-This is especially prevalent in trying to target specific settlements to raid as they are closely bunched together.

 In the audio department, the game has some light background music, but the emphasis is on the sound effects as each action has its own sounds which play much louder than the music.
 These effects are nice enough, but tend to get somewhat repetitive after enough plays.

 The game can be played online cross-platform and games can be real-time or asynchronous.
 “Casual” games are async while “Live” games are real-time.
 Games are created and joined via a lobby system.
 When creating a game you can select the number of players, casual or live, optionally add AI opponents, and password protect a game.
+Casual games do have a timeout which appears to be about two or three days.
 You can directly invite friends into a game, up to three in a game, using the friends list.
 You cannot choose Casual or Live, nor can you add AI players when starting games this way.

 Online play works really well.
 When you load up the game, you are prompted to play your casual games when it is your turn.
 The game sets up well for asynchronous play and the implementation delivers a great experience playing that way.
 I can see Raiders becoming an online staple for a long time.

-The game does not feature a local pass-and-play mode, which is unfortunate.
+The game also features a local pass-and-play mode, with a confirm screen between turns so no hidden card information is leaked.
 There is an online leaderboard system where you can compare your progress in the game as scored by an overall number which includes online and offline game results.
 You can compare your scores to the entire online world or just to friends.
 This score ties into Renegade Games' other online leaderboard systems.

 The game offers a challenge system which allows you to level up be completing tasks at your current level.
 You are given three at a time and they are things like “raid five Harbours” or “collect 10 provisions.”
 This is a nice touch, having some external goals to go after is fun for completionists.